electrickite/make-gemini/README.md

 A number of source directories and templates will be created as well as the `output` directory that contains the processed site files.
-The contents of `output` can then be copied to the root of your Gemini server document root.
+The contents of `output` can then be copied to your Gemini server document root.

 To remove all files created in `output`, run: